Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 If your character takes a **2-3 days off** to relax without working a case, you automatically refresh **1 stress** for free.
 After that, there is no other mechanical benefit for taking a vacation. :-)

 **When you Seek Refuge** to relieve stress in a more active way, you always roll **2d6**.
 For simplicity, this roll does not involve Attributes or any other bonuses.
-No matter what, your Refuge **always** refreshes your stress pool completely.
-And on:
+No matter what, your Refuge **always** refreshes your stress pool completely, and:

-* **1-3:** You Overindulge.
+* **1-3:** Overindulge.
 GM picks the consequence.
-* **4-5:** You Overindulge.
+* **4-5:** Overindulge.
 You pick the consequence.
 Describe the details: How does the balance between your Mythos and Logos begin to crack or fade?
 * **6:** No consequence.
-* **Crit:** The Crew also gains a new ally or earns extra income.
+* **Crit:** The Crew gains a new ally or earns extra income.
 GM's choice, but you describe the details.

 **When you Overindulge,** pick one:

 * You attract unwanted attention from the authorities or some other faction.
 The GM might represent this as heat or by using a clock.
 * Your character disappears for a month.
 Discuss with the GM what happened during this leave of absence.
-* Add 3 XP to either Mythos or Logos, GM's choice.
-If you trigger foreground growth, describe a dramatic change that happens to your character at the most inconvenient time.
 * You are cut off from your source of Refuge, and at least one of the Crew's allies now regards you unfavorably.
 This applies only to you and not the group as a whole.
 It will take effort to reestablish or change your source of Refuge.
 * You rack up enormous debt that someone powerful wants to collect, and money won't be enough.
 You have to do something you won't like.
-The GM starts a new 8 piece clock.
+The GM starts a new 8-piece clock.
 * Someone important to the Crew gets hurt.
 They lose their home, go to the hospital (or jail), become enchanted with magical slumber, etc. The incident should delay progress on a current case or downtime project.
+* Add 3 XP to either Mythos or Logos, GM's choice.
+If you trigger foreground growth, describe a dramatic change that happens to your character at the most inconvenient time.

 ## Investigating